chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [ ] feat: When populating parameters, ignore any starting with an underscore
 - [ ] feat: When populating parameters, offer the quickfix only when inside the parentheses
 - [-] feat: Introduce parameter object (docs/parameter-object/state.md)
   - [ ] refactor: String and imports handling in PyIntroduceParameterObjectProcessor